Mobile app ratings are all about reaching the stars, quite literally.

 Consider incorporating in-app prompts after a user successfully completes a task or achieves an in-app milestone, turning achievements into potential positive reviews.

-Reply to feedback quickly
+2. Reply to (negative) feedback quickly

 When managing your app's reputation, consistent engagement with user reviews is the key.
 Regularly checking reviews gives you a deeper understanding of user experience and potential pain points they might face.